weaviate/weaviate-io/developers/weaviate/quickstart/query.md

 <CodeQueryWhere1 />

-This query asks Weaviate for **Question** objects whose category contains the string `HISTORY`.
+This query asks Weaviate for **Question** objects whose category contains the string `ANIMALS`.
 You should see a result like this:

 ```json
 {